berkeleyauv/robosub_ws/README.md

 ***
 ## Getting Started
 Start by making sure ROS2 and [vcs tool](https://github.com/dirk-thomas/vcstool) is installed on Ubuntu 18.04.
-The recommended installation process is by calling
+The recommended installation process is by running

     scripts/install_scripts/install-ros-eloquent.sh